-The typical hourly wage for a healthcare management graduate is $50.
-(U.S. Bureau of Labor Statistics, 2021).
+Jobs for healthcare management professionals are available from entry-level to C-Suite positions, with the typical hourly wage for a healthcare management graduate being $50 (U.S. Bureau of Labor Statistics, 2021).
 This further increases as professionals gain more experience or training.
-Job opportunities for healthcare management professionals are available from entry-level to C-Suite positions.
-In this guide, you will learn how to get your career started in the healthcare management sector.
-It includes various admission and skill requirements for healthcare administration degree programs, potential salary in different career stages, and even financial aid options.
+In this guide, you will learn how to get your career started in the healthcare management sector, including various admission and skill requirements for healthcare administration degree programs, potential salary in different career stages, and even financial aid options.

 Most programs include the following courses and subject areas: